voicegain/platform/ANNOUNCE.md

+### Known Issue
+  * bug# 467: Offline transcription of long files sometimes does not report completion - so far narrowed down to interaction of specific python version with redis.
+Fix should be available by end of 5/12.

 ### Minor release 1.6.0 is scheduled for 5/11/2020 between 6pm and 9pm CST.
   * Offline transcription is now up to 10x faster.
   * New offline Acoustic Model with higher accuracy, in particular on podcast type audio.